nuistzhou/nuistzhou.github.io/_posts/2019-03-11-Python-Path.markdown

 **Note:**

-If you just want to set the environmentable variable temporarily to not mass up your `bash profile`, let say working on this module just this time, then just run the following command in your terminal:
+If you just want to set the environmentable variable temporarily to not mess up your `bash profile`, let say working on this module just this time, then just run the following command in your terminal:

 `EXPORT PYTHONPATH="{ABSOLUTE PATH TO THE DIR CONTAINS YOUR MODULE}:$PYTHONPATH`